vuiseng9/mlperf-t5.1-rundown/README.md

 | 67.373               | GB300 (fp4)    | Nvidia            | 5.1-0058  |
 Datasheet: [B300][b300-datasheet], [B200][b200-datasheet], [MI355X][mi355x-datasheet], [MI350X][mi350x-datasheet].

+* We only take the fastest per GPU type and only 8xGPU submissions here.
+Most NVIDIA GPU submissions are evaluated in FP4, whereas AMD GPU submissions are conducted in FP8.

+* ** in the figure is [our estimate](./assets/b200_fp8_estimate.png) on B200 fp8 based on the provided FP8 recipe included in the submission.
+The intent is to approximate the performance uplift achievable when transitioning from FP8 to FP4.
+We measure elapsed time per training and validation step and assume the same number of steps to convergence as FP4.
+This estimate is slightly optimistic, as it accounts only for the training and evaluation loops and excludes miscellaneous overheads, which can contribute up to an additional ~5% based on logs from other submissions.

+* For an 8×B200 setup training Llama-3.1-8B under these hyperparameters, **our estimate leads to a 1.22× speedup when moving from FP8 to FP4**.
+This aligns with our [early](https://github.com/vuiseng9/nemo-perf-nvfp4/tree/main) local benchmarking results observed when NVFP4 recipe was first released in Transformer Engine.
+While the two benchmarks differs in hyperparameters, I generally keep in mind that the expected gain is around 20%, though it ultimately depends on the specific hyperparameters.

+* MI355X edges B200 in fp8 comparison.
+While it aligns to on paper HW spec, the comparison is inherently difficult given config differences (batch size, attention implementation, ...).
+E.g. AMD uses batch size 32 vs 16 on Nvidia side, it means AMD is running half of gradient updates while Nvidia has smaller load per forward/backward pass.
+It is not clear which has the advantage here, as software implementation/optimization could differ a great deal too.
+Also in practice, we do care about the RDMA interconnects for scale out training which these sets of numbers do not reflect.

-1. [How][nvd-v5.1-blog] (G)B300 (Blackwell Ultra) get so fast?
+* [How][nvd-v5.1-blog] (G)B300 (Blackwell Ultra) get so fast?
     * Industry's first FP4 recipe using NVFP4 precision (with last few iterations in FP8).
     * 1.5× Tensor Core uplift over (G)B200
     * 2× attention speed via HW-accelerated Softmax
     * FP8 BMM in Attention, previously in BF16
-2. GBs are faster than Bs likely due to NVLinked Grace CPU-GPU.
+* GBs faster than Bs are likely due to NVLinked Grace CPU-GPU.

-3. AMD's [optimizations][amd-v5.1-blog]: GEMM Tile Sizing, BF16 FlashAttention v3, DataLoader Tuning (15mins->3mins validation).
+* AMD's [optimizations][amd-v5.1-blog]: GEMM Tile Sizing, BF16 FlashAttention v3, DataLoader Tuning (15mins->3mins validation).
 See the blog for LORA optimization.

-Details:
-* We only take the fastest per GPU type and only 8xGPU submissions here.
+* Optional Contexts:
     * Training specifics: 12288 train, 1024 eval samples per train-eval loop.
 Typically takes 172,032 samples to reach convergence.
 Sequence length 8192, batch size depends, 16 Nvidia, 32 AMD.
     * Advanced features in [NVFP4 paper][nvfp4-paper] such as stochastic rounding, rotation-based 2D quantization are disabled, most likely means that it behaves just like fp8 recipe except that nvfp4 is used.
-* See [our local estimate](./assets/b200_fp8_estimate.png), per train step, NVFP4 is faster 1.23X of per-tensor FP8 on B200.

 ----
 ### *Almost* Log-linear Cluster Scaling